Pilot for Anti-Racism Research

 Description

 The UCSF Office of Research is committed to guiding equitable research conduct, building capacity for research on racism in biomedical research, and for supporting research using anti-racist and racial equity approaches.
-Toward this goal, the Research Development Office (RDO) has developed this anti-racism research seed grant program through its Resource Allocation Program (RAP).
-Base funding for this initiative is provided by the Academic Senate, School of Medicine’s Research Evaluation and Allocation Committee (REAC), and the UCSF Clinical and Translational Research Institute (CTSI).
+Toward this goal, an anti-racism research seed grant program was developed in 2021, piloted and heretofore managed by the Research Development Office (RDO), leveraging the campus Resource Allocation Program (RAP).
+The program transitioned in 2024 to leadership and management by the Office of the Associate Vice Chancellor for Inclusion, Diversity, Equity and Anti-Racism (AVCR-IDEA).
+Base funding for this initiative is provided by the Academic Senate, the School of Medicine’s Research Evaluation and Allocation Committee (REAC), and the UCSF Clinical and Translational Research Institute (CTSI).

 1. $10,000 for a Pilot for Anti-Racism Research Capacity Building Grant